GHC Faculty and Staff

 Greg Sumner, Ph.D.

-Dr. Greg Sumner is a tenured Professor and Coordinator of Associate of Arts and Bachelor of Science in Criminal Justice at Georgia Highlands College.
-Greg has served as a Deputy Sheriff for the Polk County Sheriff’s Department, Patrolman First Class for the Rome Police Department, and Senior Instructor for the Georgia Public Safety Training Center-Northwest Georgia Police Academy.
+Dr. Greg Sumner is a tenured Professor and Coordinator of the Bachelor of Science in Criminal Justice at Georgia Highlands College.
+Greg has served as a Deputy Sheriff for the Polk County Sheriff’s Department, Patrolman First Class for the Rome Police Department, and Lieutenant/Senior Instructor for the Georgia Public Safety Training Center-Northwest Georgia Police Academy.
 In those agencies he has served as a patrolman, field training officer, honor guard member, SWAT team member, counter-sniper and instructor.
-He holds instructor certifications in instructor training, firearms, defensive tactics, pepper spray, chemical agents (FBI), environmental crimes, health and wellness and ASP baton, to include over 1500 hours of advanced and specialized training.
+He holds instructor certifications in instructor training, firearms, defensive tactics, pepper spray, chemical agents (FBI), environmental crimes, health and wellness and ASP baton.
 He is the Founder and past President of Professional Screening & Information (PSI), a company that conducts pre-employment screening services internationally with clients in aviation, healthcare, insurance, business, government, energy, to name a few.
 Greg created products such as Background Wise, Reference Wise and Med Wise, to include the pre-service background check model used by all police academies in the State of Georgia.
 After 15 years of successful growth, the company was sold in 2014 to a private investment group, where he maintains a seat on the board of directors.

 Greg is founder of a non-profit organization, the Community Criminal Justice Foundation, Inc. (CCJF), that provides annual scholarships to those seeking a degree in criminal justice and an annual lunch for criminal justice personnel throughout Northwest Georgia.
-As an entrepreneur, Greg enjoys developing historical properties by bringing new life to old structures, commissioning paintings that accurately represent historical times and places and engaging in opportunities that create positive social change.
+As an entrepreneur, Greg enjoys developing historical properties by bringing new life to old structures and on occasion developing and building new structures, commissioning paintings that accurately represent historical times and places and engaging in opportunities that create positive social change.

 Greg is a Veteran of Operation Desert Shield and Desert Storm, serving in the Georgia Army National Guard (48th Brigade) and the United States Army (24th Infantry Division) as a Tanker and Physical Training Instructor.